MSc Medical Microbiology

 |Written assignment (inc essay)||60%|

-- Feedback on assignments is given in accordance with University guidelines within 15 working days of submission
+- Feedback on assignments will be given in accordance with University guidelines.

-- Informal feedback is given on a one-one basis in practical session
+- Informal feedback on a one-one basis in practical sessions.

 |Independent study hours|

 These figures are for guidance only and the number of hours may vary.
 Independent study may include among others: directed learning, group work, preparation for sessions, follow-up work, PBL and completion of assessment tasks.